-Author, Year & Intervention Control Quality Group Intervention Description Group Control Group Description Raynor, 2012b 142 Fair IG1: TRADITIONAL + Growth Monitoring Eight 45-minute parent-only group behavioral sessions (biweekly for 2 months and monthly for months 3-6).
-Behavior change strategies included: self-monitoring, pre-planning, problem-solving, shaping, setting goals, positive reinforcement, stimulus control, and parental modeling.
+Author, Year & Intervention Control Quality Group Intervention Description Group Control Group Description Raynor, 2012b 148 IG1: TRADITIONAL Eight 45-minute parent-only group behavioral sessions (biweekly for 2 months and monthly for months 3-6).
+Behavior change strategies included: Monthly newsletters Monthly newsletter with information about healthy eating Fair + Growth Monitoring self-monitoring, pre-planning, problem-solving, shaping, setting goals, positive reinforcement, stimulus control, and parental modeling.
 Children and parents self-monitored targeted behaviors and submitted logs at meetings.
 Focused on two typically targeted behaviors in pediatric weight management programs, decreasing sugar-sweetened beverages and increasing PA.
-Goals were 60 minutes/day of moderate-intensity PA (30 minutes/day for parents) most days of the week and for children and parents to consume ≤3 servings of sugar-sweetened beverages in height, weight, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
-Monthly newsletters + growth monitoring Monthly newsletter with information about healthy eating and leisure-time behaviors; growth assessed at 0, 3, + 6 months.
+Goals were 60 minutes/day of moderate-intensity PA (30 minutes/day for parents) most days of the week and for children and parents to consume ≤3 servings of sugar-sweetened beverages/week.
+Growth assessed at 0, 3, and 6 months.
+Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment. and leisure-time behaviors; growth assessed at 0, 3, + 6 months.
 Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
 Families provided with research staff contact information and encouraged to contact staff with any questions about information in the letter.
 IG2: SUBSTITUTES + Growth Monitoring Eight 45-minute parent-only group behavioral sessions (biweekly for 2 months and monthly for months 3-6).
 Behavior change strategies included: self-monitoring, pre-planning, problem-solving, shaping, setting goals, positive reinforcement, stimulus control, and parental modeling.
 Children and parents self-monitored targeted behaviors and submitted logs at meetings.
 Used behavioral economics approach to enhance the feeling of choice for engaging in and liking the targeted behaviors in order to increase long-term adherence.
 Goals were to watch ≤2 hours of TV per day (as a substitute for PA) and consume 2 servings of low-fat milk per day (as a substitute for sugar-sweetened beverages).
 Growth assessed at 0, 3, and 6 months.
 Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
 Monthly newsletters + growth monitoring Monthly newsletter with information about healthy eating and leisure-time behaviors; growth assessed at 0, 3, + 6 months.
 Letters providing changes in height, weight, BMI, BMI percentile, and % overweight and interpretation of changes were sent to families and the child's PCP after each growth assessment.
 Families provided with research staff contact information and encouraged to contact staff with any questions about information in the letter.